 - How to make a facecover- how to make and wear a cloth face covering.

-Click on: NHS website- COVID-19 symptoms for more details on how to check if you have Coronavirus symptoms.
+Click on: NHS website- COVID-19 symptoms for more details on how to check and what to do if you have Coronavirus symptoms.

-Other Information and Resources to help you and others to say safe.
+Other Information and Resources to help you and others to stay safe.

 Colchester Borough Council has produced: